 How to get excel last value in column

-The COLUMNS Function in Excel is a Lookup/Reference function.
+The COLUMNS Function in Excel is an Excel Lookup/Reference function.
 It is useful for looking up and providing the number of columns in a given reference or array.
-The COLUMNS function, after receiving an Excel range, will return the number of columns that are contained within that range.
+The COLUMNS function, after specifying an Excel range, will return the number of columns that are contained within that range.